 Some studies have found a connection between childhood difficult temperament and adult avoidant attachment8.

-Parental hostility, criticism, avoidance, coercive discipline, and a lack of playfulness may result from the child’s fussiness, irritability, and distress proneness9 although the results are not conclusive due to the small sample sizes.
+Parental criticism, hostility, avoidance, coercive discipline, and a lack of playfulness may result from the child’s fussiness, irritability, and distress proneness9 although the results are not conclusive due to the small sample sizes.

 Signs of avoidant attachment style in adults

-Avoidant adults may demonstrate the following characteristics10–12:
+Avoidant attachment in adults may carry the following characteristics10–12.

-- keeping distance from others
+- keep distance from others